mflint/mflint.github.io/source/_posts/2017-12-12-rewriting-nearly-departed-rewrite-plans.markdown

 **Which brings us to _results_.** Each type of route has a corresponding `ResultSet` containing a collection of `Result` objects.
 Those `Result` objects can represent either a _service departing from a station_, or a _calling point for a single service_.
 And - to enable the user to drill-down - each `Result` can have provide a child `Route`, which defines the next query.

+There are three other `ResultSet` objects:

+`NoRoutesResultSet`
+: this is used when there are no routes defined in the app `LoadingResultSet`
+: this is returned from Entities when they're fetching data for the first time `ErrorResultSet`
+: returned from Entities if an error occurred while fetching or parsing data

+With these three extra `ResultSet` objects I can define the Entity's `resultSet` property as non-optional:

+{% codeblock lang:swift Entity.swift %}
+public protocol Entity {
+    var resultSet: ResultSet { get }
+}{% endcodeblock %}

 In the [next post][part4], I'll describe how route definitions are stored, and how they're synchronised between iPhone and Watch.